prasadpamidi/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for perspective transform includes two functions `perpective_tranform_coords()` and `warp_image`, which appears in 9 and 10 code cells of the notebook fil.
-The `perpective_tranform_coords()` function takes an image (`img`) and returns the src and dst corners points for warping an image.
+The code for perspective transform includes two functions `perpective_tranform_coords()` and `warp_image`, which appears in 9 and 10 code cells of the notebook file "./Advanced-Lane-Finding.ipynb".
+The `perpective_tranform_coords()` function takes an image and returns the src and dst corners points for warping an image.

  The `warped()` method takes an image, it uses the `perpective_tranform_coords()` for src and dst points.
 It then calls OpenCV's `cv2.getPerspectiveTransform` and `cv2.getPerspectiveTransform` to get warping and inverse warping matrices.
-Finally it calls `cv2.warpPerspective` to warp the input image using M matrix.
+Finally, it calls `cv2.warpPerspective` to warp the input image using M matrix.

  Here's an example of my output for this step.
 ![alt text][image5]